justinkropp/justinkropp.com/_posts/2016-03-09-joe-stewart.md

 ---
 layout: post
-title: Discourse, Joe Stewart
+title: Joe Stewart
+categories: Discourse
 excerpt: Work & Co's Joe Stewart and I discuss the role of traditional design principles, the state of design, and the shape of a career.
 ---

-**[Work & Co]() has built up an already impressive list of accomplishments — everything from the company leadership, to the culture, to the body of work.
+**[Work &amp; Co]() has built up an already impressive list of accomplishments — everything from the company leadership, to the culture, to the body of work.
 What are you most proud of so far?**

 That’s very nice of you to say.
 I’m most proud of some very, very basic things: